-Should you have questions about assignments, personal matters, need feedback on grades, and course material, please use SPC's official email to contact the instructor.
+Should you have questions about assignments, personal matters, and course material, please use SPC's official email to contact the instructor.
 Do not use Blackboard Messages.
 SPC email is the official means of communication between professors and students.
 Be sure that you are using your official SPC email when contacting the instructor.
-Be advised that although I am available via email any time during the semester, I am not always able to respond to emails quickly, especially if you email during non-business hours (after 5pm or on weekends).
+Be advised that although I am available via email during the term, I am not always able to respond to emails quickly, especially if you email during non-business hours (after 5pm or on weekends).
+Email is the preferred method of contact for this course.